 Cyberlaw, policing, forensic process, terrorism, media law, public law, civil liberties and human rights.

 Cybercrime, Cybersecurity, Crime, Law and Technology, Policing, Police History, Digital evidence, Security policy, Crime and Popular Culture, Intellectual Property Crime, Counterfeiting, Specialist intellectual property courts, Consuming counterfeit luxury fashion goods.

-Legal education, student mobility and the teaching of foreign law
+Legal education, particularly in a global context, student mobility and the relationship between law and language.

 Family law, child law, gender, parental responsibility, human rights, social class, feminist jurisprudence, reproductive technologies, the law of residence and contact disputes.